Is the ACT Easier Than the SAT?

 ACT and SAT Format-Related Abilities: 2 Factors

-For this section major section, we look at format-related abilities.
+For this section, we look at format-related abilities.
 Unlike content-related abilities, which deal with the content of the ACT and SAT, format-related abilities deal with the overall structures of the two tests and the testing requirements of your state.

 Factor 7: Are You Able to Avoid Getting Stuck on Challenging Questions?